 At the time of the 1861 U.K. Census, the George household consisted of 4-year-old William, his parents, and his two older sisters.
-(His younger sister, nearly nine years his junior, was not yet born.)
+(A third sister died in infancy before William was born.
+His younger sister, nearly nine years his junior, was not yet born.)
 When the 1871 census was taken, the George household consisted of William, his parents, and his oldest and youngest sisters.
 His middle sister had married and moved out.
 William was 14 years old and, like most boys of his age in the Forest, he worked in the coal mine with his father.

 On December 24, 1878, William married Sarah Jane Howell.
 The 1881 census shows the young couple living in Hangerberry.
 They had no children yet, although Sarah would have been pregnant with my great grandfather Arthur at that time.
 They shared their home with Sarah’s younger sister Minnie, who was 8 years old, and William’s cousin, John Knapp, who was just a few months older than William.
 The 1891 census tells us that the Georges had moved to nearby Camomile Green, and their family had grown by four (Arthur, Hannah, Allan, and William).
 Four more children (Minnie, Harry, Alfred and James) would be born over the next ten years.
 In 1901, seven of the eight children, ranging in age from 2 to 20, were living at home.
 Hannah (age 18) was working in Bristol as a live-in domestic servant.
 William and Arthur were working as coal hewers.
 Minnie Howell and John Knapp were gone, but William’s oldest sister, Harriet, had moved in.
 Harriet never married and had lived her whole life with their parents.
 William’s father died in 1882, but his mother had only recently died, in 1899.
 William’s younger sister, Elizabeth, along with her husband and seven children (all close in age to William’s children), lived next door.